 Content Creation

-Ecommerce companies can use LLMs to create content for product catalogs (including images) and help create instruction manuals and other sales collateral.
+Beyond text, generative AI models like diffusion models can create realistic images and generate synthetic data, enabling new possibilities in content creation.
+Ecommerce companies can use LLMs and image generation models to create content for product catalogs — including product images, descriptions, and specifications, and help create instruction manuals and other sales collateral.

 What Are AI Hallucinations?

-Why do they occur?
-One reason could be that hallucinations occur by making deductions from incorrect, inadequate, insufficient and stale data used in training for the task at hand for that AI system.
+Why do hallucinations occur?
+One reason could be that the AI model makes deductions from incorrect, inadequate, insufficient and or outdated training data used during the development of the AI system.
 There is no shortage of “fake news” on the web, and unfortunately it can get regenerated as fact.
+Recognizing factual information versus misleading or false data is a complex task that requires advanced data science techniques and rigorous quality control measures.

 While generative AI such as ChatGPT can be a great benefit to businesses, organizations will want to put safeguards in place to account for AI models’ inabilities to ensure accuracy or to discern truth.
-One way to prevent hallucinations is to fine-tune pretrained models to enterprise-specific data so they are not relying on their internal memory.
+One way to mitigate hallucinations is to fine-tune pretrained models to enterprise-specific data so they are not relying on their internal knowledge.

-For example, a system that gets search results first through search powered by a unified index and then uses ChatGPT to construct an answer, with links to original sources, can minimize hallucinations and make fact checking possible.
+For example, a system like Coveo surfaces using retrieval augmented generation that pulls results first first from a unified index and then uses an LLM to construct an answer, with links to original sources, can minimize hallucinations and make fact checking possible.
 Additionally, a layer of human supervision is necessary to verify the factual accuracy of AI, especially in scenarios where accuracy is paramount.

-Businesses can also limit the AI system’s access to sensitive information to prevent unintended disclosures of confidential information and account for the unpredictable nature of language models’ responses.
+And as a final safeguard, you can limit the AI system’s access to sensitive information to prevent unintended disclosures of confidential information and account for the unpredictable nature of language models’ responses.

 Will Generative AI Replace Search?

 That brings us to the question of whether generative AI will take over for search.
-We’ve covered the tendency of generative AI to hallucinate answers, which would impact the trustworthiness of search results, but there are other risks and limitations involved in using this technology.
+We’ve covered the tendency of generative AI to hallucinate answers, which would impact the trustworthiness of search results, but there are other risks and limitations involved in deploying these AI models in real-world applications..

 Due to these limitations and risks, generative AI isn’t a replacement for search.
-But generative AI can significantly augment search.
-After all, there are many instances when all we want from a search is “the answer” or a summary of the main points in an understandable manner, both scenarios that we can get closer to achieving with generative AI.
+But generative AI can significantly augment search by providing more natural, conversational, and context-aware interactions with users.
+After all, there are many instances when all we want from a search is “the answer” or a summary of the main points in an understandable manner, both scenarios that we can get closer to achieving with generative AI applications.

-Coveo AI’s approach is to use generative AI in conjunction with search to create a digital experience that is trustworthy, secure and up to date in its results.
+At Coveo, our approach is to use generative AI in conjunction with search to create a digital experience that is trustworthy, secure and up to date in its results.
 We recommend using large language models to assemble the answer and rely on a company’s enterprise content for the data.
-This can be achieved through Retrieval-Augmented Generation (RAG), which we outline in this blog and involves finding relevant documents first and then using LLMs to generate the answer.
+This can be achieved through Retrieval-Augmented Generation (RAG), which is a promising technique that combines the strengths of retrieval-based and generative approaches.
+RAG involves finding relevant documents first and then using LLMs to generate the answer.

 A secure search technology used with generative AI can also ensure the permissions of source systems are always in place and you are respecting the privacy of your customers.